turingschool/curriculum/source/projects/headcount.markdown

 * `Special education.csv`
 * `Remediation in higher education.csv`

-##### `.initialize(name)`

-An instance this class can be initialized by supplying the name of the district which is then used to find the matching data in the data files.

-That instance then offers the following methods:
+An instance this class offers the following methods:

 ##### `.dropout_rate_in_year(year)`